lucaong/sprockets-chain/README.md

 ## Why

 `Sprockets` is very nice for managing assets and their dependencies in a Ruby project.
-In JavaScript tests though, precompiling assets is slow and actually not needed.
-It is more efficient to just require separate JavaScript/CoffeeScript files in the correct order, and `SprocketsChain` is parsing the require directives to provide you with the correct ordered list of file paths.
+When testing JavaScript though, a precompilation step would be slow and actually not needed.
+It is more efficient to just require the separate JavaScript/CoffeeScript files in the correct order, and `SprocketsChain` is parsing the require directives to provide you with the correct ordered list of file paths.
 This helps setting up a JavaScript test suite that is fast and completely independent from the Ruby application environment.